Gorenjai/node-rsa/README.md

 ### 1.0.1
 * Modified original library to enable decryption by public key and encryption by private key.

+- NodeRSA.prototype.encrypt

+Added an isPrivateKey param in the function that should be set to true if a private key is to be used for encryption.

+- NodeRSA.prototype.decrypt

+Added an isPublicKey param in the function that should be set to true if a public key is to be used for decryption.

 ## License

 Copyright (c) 2014  rzcoder<br/>